iBooks 2 – Introducing the future textbook?

 OCTOBER 4, 2011

-iOS 5 however has many great new free features – like wireless syncing and the notifications upgrade – more than enough to be totally thrilled by I should point out to those who were banking on the iPhone five rumours.
 I do wonder how schools outside my jurisdiction will handle iCloud though – is it just my area, or do other schools have legal restrictions on what student work and data can be stored in the cloud?
+Just reading thru some of the details about the announcements overnight – now 500,000 apps – oops, I mean 500,000 potential learning resources.
+I’ve been thinking what’s in it for educators – not much this time.
 No updated iPod touch, and seemingly no price drop either to compensate.
 Posted via email from Jonathan Nalder. uLearning

 Twitter as a Mobile Learning Platform